The Patriotic Song (anthem): History

-"Patrioticheskaya Pesnya" originally was not a song but a composition for piano without lyrics, written by Mikhail Glinka in 1833 and titled (in French) "Motif de chant national".
+Initially, "The Patriotic Song" was a composition for piano without lyrics, written by Mikhail Glinka in 1833 and titled (in French) "Motif de chant national".
 It was often claimed that it was written by Glinka as part of a national anthem contest or with the intent of becoming a national anthem, though evidence for either claim is scant.
 In 1885, Glinka's manuscript was re-discovered after languishing in obscurity at the Russian National Library in St. Petersburg.
-In 1944 it was arranged for orchestra by composer Mikhail Bagrinovsky under the title "Patrioticheskaya Pesnya" and a few years later, poet Alexei Mashistov set lyrics to Bagrinovsky's arrangement of Glinka's composition for a song dedicated to the Soviet capital of Moscow, both of which helped popularize Glinka's work among the Soviet public and gave it its common contemporary moniker.
+In 1944, it was arranged for orchestra by composer Mikhail Bagrinovsky under the Russian-language title "Patrioticheskaya Pesnya" and a few years later, poet Alexei Mashistov set lyrics to Bagrinovsky's arrangement of Glinka's composition for a song dedicated to the Soviet capital of Moscow, both of which helped popularize Glinka's work among the Soviet public and gave it its common contemporary moniker.

-The Soviet/Russian TV news program Vremya used it as its theme tune from 2 January 1984 to 10 May 1986.
+The Soviet and Russian TV news program Vremya used it as its theme tune from 2 January 1984, to 10 May 1986.

-In the 1990s, Boris Yeltsin chose the tune as the new state anthem of the Russian SFSR and it was officially adopted as such on 23 November 1990 by the Supreme Soviet of Russia.
+In the 1990s, President Boris Yeltsin chose the tune as the new state anthem of the Russian SFSR and it was officially adopted as such on 23 November 1990, by the Supreme Soviet of Russia.
 It remained in de facto usage through inertia by the new Russian Federation from 1991 until its official confirmation as the state's national anthem in 1993 when the Russian constitution was enacted.
 Also favored by the Russian Orthodox Church, the music went without lyrics for several years.
 This was despite there being over six thousand submissions over the period of ten years.
 In 1999, Viktor Radugin won a contest to provide suitable words for it with his poem "Glory to Russia!" (Славься, Россия!).
 However, no lyrics and none of the entries were ever adopted.